danielpartida11/fightingGame/README.md

-# fightingGame
-This is going to be a fighting game made with HTML5, CSS3 and JavaScript that will consist of having more luck than the adversary.
-It has a main menu, a character selector and a fight arena where the fate of said fighters will be decided.
+Welcome to my fighting game called "Lucky Fight".
+You will be able to choose between 4 different characters with different statistics, taking into account the lucky advantage and disadvantage of each one.
+It has an improved graphical interface with .gif backgrounds to give the game more dynamism with two interactive buttons to switch between screens and the other to attack between opponents.
+I hope you enjoy it and have good luck!